anartovich/streams-open-docs/content/en/docs/subscribers/subscriber-webhook.md

 ## Getting a webhook subscription

-In order to get existing subscription, simply do the following GET request:
+To get an existing subscription, use the following GET request:

-`GET /subscribers/webhook/subscriptions/{subscriptionId}`
+`GET /streams/subscribers/webhook/api/v1/subscriptions/{subscriptionId}`

 ### Get status codes